Year A: Third Sunday of Advent

 Discussion Questions:

-1. Both John and his disciples were expecting a very different messiah from what they found in Jesus.
+- Both John and his disciples were expecting a very different messiah from what they found in Jesus.
 They did not recognize him.
-Has your idea or expectations of who Jesus is changed over the years?
+In what ways might your expectations of who Jesus should be, block you from recognizing His way of being present in your daily life?

 Biblical Context